leocostaba/commerce_cielo/README.txt

 Dependencies:
 * Drupal Commerce and its dependencies.
 * Payment module shipped with Drupal Commerce
-* Libraries API 7.x-1.x
+* Libraries API 7.x-1.x or greater
-* Brazilcards PHP Library | this is an external library also written by me.
+* Cielo PHP Library | this is an external library also written by me.

-Installing Brazilcards PHP Library:
+Installing Cielo PHP Library:
-* Download it from http://drupalista-br.github.com/BrazilCards and copy the folder brazilcards-lib in to either sites/all/libraries or sites/<yourDomain>/libraries
+* Download it from https://github.com/drupalista-br/Cielo-PHP-Library/tags and
+  copy the folder cielo-php-lib into either sites/all/libraries or sites/<yourDomain>/libraries

 Testing out on Cielo's Sandbox: